BaslerLab/BacFighT6/README.md

 * **Seed:** The input field for the random number generator (RNG) seed.
 The simulation's outcome is determined by this seed.
 * **New Seed Button (🔄):** Generates a new, random seed for starting a completely new experiment.
 * **RNG Reset Button (🡄):** This button appears (in green) when the RNG has been used.
 Clicking it resets the random number sequence to the beginning for the *current* seed, without changing the seed itself.
 This is essential for precisely replicating starting conditions.
 * **Cell Sync Button (🔄):** This button appears (in red) at the top of the "Setup Arena" panel whenever placed cells become de-synchronized from the RNG (e.g., if you change the seed *after* placing cells).
-Clicking the red `🔄` button will iterate through every cell on the grid and re-calculate all of its initial, randomly-determined properties, bringing the population back into a valid, reproducible state with the current seed.
+Clicking the red `🔄` button will iterate through every cell on the grid and re-calculate all of its initial, randomly-determined properties using the currently active seed, bringing the population back into a valid, reproducible state with the current seed.
 * **Reset Simulation Button:** This performs a hard reset.
 It clears the arena, erases all history, and generates a new random seed.

 ### 5.3.
 Main Control Buttons